Slow Cooker Broccoli Cheese Soup

 Step Four – Stir until well combined and cook for an additional 20 minutes on HIGH.
 Serve warm and enjoy!

-- Serve as-is in a bowl or in a sourdough bread bowl.
+- Serve this soup in a bowl or make it extra cozy by using a sourdough bread bowl.

 Recipe FAQs